jmcclung3509/meme_generator/README.md

 # meme_generator
 The Meme generator is fun React project that allows the user to create memes based on a random meme image fetched from the  Imgflip API.
 Text for the meme is inputed in the input form field and then displayed at the top and/or bottom of the meme image.
-A new image can be fetched and displayed by clicking the "Get new meme image button".
+A new image can be fetched and displayed by clicking the "Get a new meme image" button.

 Created using React, React Hooks, Vite.